-- Presentations at academic conferences (including poster presentations) are worth two credits; - By academic conference, we mean a meeting of researchers from various educational and/or research institutes both in Belgium and abroad;
+- Presentations at academic conferences (including poster presentations) are worth two credits. - A maximum of two different presentations at one conference will be honoured. - By academic conference, we mean a meeting of researchers from various educational and/or research institutes both in Belgium and abroad.

-Please include: the title of the presentation, the name of the conference, location and date; Supporting documents: The PhD student should attach a certificate of attendance showing the name of the speaker(s) and the title of the presentation, or provide a link to or copy of the conference programme showing the name of the speaker(s) and the title of the presentation.
+Please include: the title of the presentation, the name of the conference, location and date.
+Supporting documents: the PhD student should attach a certificate of attendance showing the name of the speaker(s) and the title of the presentation, or provide a link to or copy of the conference programme showing the name of the speaker(s) and the title of the presentation.